flightaware/tohil/README.md

 25571
 ```

+NB Remember that, like eval, expr evaluates its arguments and will execute square-bracketed code embedded in the passed expression.

 #### tohil.subst

 Tcl's *subst* command is pretty cool.
 By default it performs Tcl backslash, command and variable substitutions, but doesn't evaluate the final result, like eval would.